mrfawy/ModernEnigma/README.md

 * After all, it's just software, just some lines of code ;)

 ##Sample Usage:
-Here We will explain the minimum code to use the machine , a lot of defaults will be selected for you , The tool is very flexibe and many intesting scenarios could be applied
+Here We will explain the minimum code to use the machine, a lot of defaults will be selected for you, The tool is very flexible and many interesting scenarios could be applied

-* First things first , let's create a machine
+* First things first, let's create a machine
-    * Here we let the tool create a random model for us , use it to create a machine of this model , a model is a string that we could use to create the exact same machine on sender and reciever
+    * Here we let the tool create a random model for us, use it to create a machine of this model, a model is a string that we could use to create the exact same machine on sender and receiver

 ```Python
     #Create a random model name